CleisthenesH/networkx/README.md

+:warning: This repo has been abandoned.
+It served its purpose as a proof of concept and in now being worked on a private enterprise github. :warning:

+If you are from that enterprise please ask for the link, if you're not sorry I guess?
+But, there's lots of networkx and TDA resources out there.

+I suggest [scikit-tda](https://scikit-tda.org/) and my own public [Simplicial Homology Notes](https://github.com/CleisthenesH/Math-Notes).

 # Intro
 This repository is a quick-proof of concept for using the python and the networkx library to import publicly available traffic data to find and report on the presence of cliques.